APogue/APogue.github.io/_drafts/outline-v2/2024-12-7-Outline-v2-encampment.md

 	- really just pointing the guns at students with answers of more, more, more security and police personnel for any event (polo shirts, hide people in buildings)

-- no deterrence to hate speech and physicality constituting harassment and a hostile environment

-- blockades went up because people were harassing

 - tons of money is being spent on policing activity on campus rather than using deterrence rhetoric

 - tons of money is being spent on policing peaceful students